-In summer 1953, Oskar Kokoschka founded the International Summer Academy of Fine Arts in Hohensalzburg Fortress as a "School of Vision".
+In summer 1953, Oskar Kokoschka founded the International Summer Academy of Fine Arts in Hohensalzburg Fortress as the "School of Vision".
 This first summer academy of art in Europe was an international meeting-place for people of diverse origins, age and social background, and a counterpart to traditional national art academies.
 There was no room in Kokoschka's teaching concept for a dividing line between artistic skill and a comprehensive intellectual and humanistic education.
 Within eleven summers, he had succeeded in increasing the number of participants from 30 in 1953 to 250 in 1963.

 The history of the International Summer Academy reflects the developments in art, the art world and academic teaching over the past 60 years.
-During the 1950s and '60s the Summer Academy was generally up to the minute – with, for instance, Architecture classes directed by Konrad Wachsmann and Jacob Berend Bakema – and far ahead of state education.
-Occasionally – as in Performance (it was not until 1984 that courses were directed by Alan Kaprow and Wolf Vostell) – it lagged a little behind certain developments in art.
+During the 1950s and 1960s the Summer Academy was generally up to the minute – with, for instance, Architecture classes directed by Konrad Wachsmann and Jacob Berend Bakema – and far ahead of state education.
+Occasionally – as in Performance (it was not until 1984 that courses were directed by Allan Kaprow and Wolf Vostell) – it lagged a little behind certain developments in art.

-Oskar Kokoschka began his career in Vienna, as an expressionist painter, graphic artist and writer.
+Oskar Kokoschka began his career in Vienna as an expressionist painter, graphic artist and writer.
 His art was prohibited during the National Socialist period as "degenerate".
-A vehement opponent of National Socialism, he emigrated in 1934 to Prague and in 1938 to Britain, where he lived until 1953.
+A vehement opponent of National Socialism, he emigrated to Prague in 1934 and to Britain in 1938, where he lived until 1953.
 He then moved to Lake Geneva in Switzerland, where he died in 1980.